Wall Tiling – Plasterboard on studwork or solid walls5th February 2016

 C – Prime (if using a ready mixed adhesive priming may not be necessary)

 D – Apply adhesive (selected upon tile type)

 F – Grout all joints

-Plasterboards must be securely fixed to the original substrate to ensure that are firm, rigid and dry.
+Plasterboards must be securely fixed to the original substrate to ensure they are firm, rigid and dry.
 Any supporting timber framework must be fully seasoned to ensure no warping or twisting occurs after installation.